 For more information on how to develop for the nileswan and take advantage of its features, see:

-- libnile, its documentation and examples, which provide a convenient C interface to the nileswan’s dedicated hardware.
+- libnile, its documentation and examples - convenient C interface to the nileswan’s dedicated hardware.